Birket Israel: Date

+Description

-It was constructed in the bed of the western fork of the Kidron Valley that traverses the north-west quarter of the city.
+Birket Isra'il was constructed in the bed of the western fork of the Kidron Valley that traverses the north-west quarter of the city.
 It formed Jerusalem's largest reservoir, measuring 109.7 m by 38.4 m with a maximum depth of 26 m.
 The cistern contained a total capacity of 120,000 cubic meters and for centuries it formed part of Jerusalem's rainwater storage system.
 The pool also served as a moat, protecting the northern wall of the Temple Mount.

 The eastern and western ends of the pool were partially rock-cut and partly masonry.
 The masonry at the eastern end formed a great dam 13.7 m thick, the lower part of which was continuous with an ancient eastern wall of the Temple compound.
 The sides of the pool were lined entirely with masonry because it was built across the width of a valley.
 The original bottom of the reservoir was covered with a layer of about 19 inches of very hard Roman concrete and cement.
 There was a great conduit at the eastern end of the pool built of massive stones, and connected with the pool by a perforated stone with three round holes 5½ inches in diameter.
 The position of this outlet shows that all water over a depth of 6.5 m must have flowed away.